platformatic/platformatic/docs/guides/jwt-keycloak.md

 # Configure JWT with Keycloak

-[Keycloak](https://www.keycloak.org/) is a open source identity and access management solution that can be integrated with Platformatic DB through [JSON Web Tokens](https://jwt.io/) (JWT) tokens.
+[Keycloak](https://www.keycloak.org/) is an open source identity and access management solution that can be integrated with Platformatic DB through [JSON Web Tokens](https://jwt.io/) (JWT) tokens.
 Keycloak is a powerful and complete solution, in this guide we will show how to integate it with Platformatic in a simple case.
 For more complex scenarios on the Keycloak side, please refer to the latest [Keycloak documentation](https://www.keycloak.org/documentation.html).

 ## Keycloak Setup